mandeepcodetechniq/iOS-game-Tutorial/README.md

 ## Does it get better?

 Of course it does.
 Here are things you might not have noticed, and things we can improve and add:

 1. The bugs are actually flipped vertically and are flying backwards
 2. Our hero, laserBall and bugs are not animated and can do better
 3. We can have a background scene instead of a white screen to make it more game like
 4. We can show the current score during the game
 5. We can save the best score and compare against it with every game
+6. Make it more difficult

 ### Let's animate: